souzavz460-cmyk/sszz/README.md

     elseif char:FindFirstChild("Hero") or char:FindFirstChild("hero") then
         return "Hero"
     end

-    -- Método 2: pastas no Player
+    -- 2. Pastas no Player
     if player:FindFirstChild("Murderer") or player:FindFirstChild("murderer") then
         return "Murderer"
     elseif player:FindFirstChild("Sheriff") or player:FindFirstChild("sheriff") then